U.S. consumer prices rise by 0.1 per cent in February

 Consumer prices rose 0.1 per cent in February, a sharp deceleration from the 0.6 per cent jump in January, the Labor Department said Wednesday.

-The tempered increase comes as the Federal Reserve appears to be poised Wednesday to raise a key short-term rate for the third time since late 2015.
+The tempered increase comes as the Federal Reserve appears poised to raise a key short-term rate Wednesday for the third time since late 2015.
 The Fed has kept rates low in the aftermath of the 2008 financial crisis as inflation had been consistently running below the central bank’s 2 per cent annual target.

 But higher energy prices since September, along with rising health care and housing costs, have pushed the consumer measure of inflation above the Fed target.
+Some economists see greater inflation arriving this year due to job growth and a 4.7 per cent unemployment rate.

+“An improving economy, in particular a tighter labour market, will put upward pressure on inflation throughout 2017,” said Gus Faucher, deputy chief economist at PNC Financial Services.

 Consumer prices have risen 2.7 per cent over the past year.
 Excluding volatile food and energy categories, prices have increased 2.2 per cent.